StackVista/stackstate-docs/develop/reference/stql_reference.md

 `withNeighborsOf(components=(), levels=, direction=)`

-When an advanced filter contains the function withNeighborsOf, the number of components whose neighbors are queried for is shown in the [**Other filters** box](/use/stackstate-ui/filters.md#other-filters).
+To be compatible with basic filtering, the function can only be combined with other filters using an `OR` operator.
+When an advanced filter contains a function `withNeighborsOf` that is compatible with basic filtering, the number of components whose neighbors are queried for is shown in the [**Other filters** box](/use/stackstate-ui/filters.md#other-filters).

 #### Parameters / fields